What is Cost Control?

 Difference Between Cost Control and Cost Reduction

-- It can be defined as a process that is used for the purpose of controlling the costs whereas cost reduction is a process that is used for the purpose of reducing or minimizing the overall cost of production.
+- It can be defined as a process that is used to control the costs, whereas cost reduction is a process that is used to reduce or minimize the overall cost of production.

 - It enhances the creditworthiness of a company.

-- It helps the management in increasing productivity with the resources that are available.
+- It helps the management in increasing productivity with the available resources.

 - This mechanism helps an organization in enhancing the volume of profits with minimum sales and output.